Transport of Dangerous Goods by Road (ADR General)

 back to top

-Who is the competent authority for ADR in Ireland?
+Who are the competent authorities for ADR in Ireland?

 - Road Safety Authority (RSA) for technical examination of vehicles and issuing of certificates of approval

-- National Standards Authority of Ireland (NSAI) regarding testing of receptacles and tanks
+- National Standards Authority of Ireland (NSAI) for testing of receptacles and tanks

-- Irish National Accreditation Board (INAB) regarding accreditation of inspection bodies
+- Irish National Accreditation Board (INAB) for accreditation of inspection bodies

-- Minister for Justice, Equality and Law Reform, in respect of all matters relating to the carriage by road of explosives of the ADR Class 1
+- Minister for Justice and Equality for all matters relating to the carriage by road of explosives of the ADR Class 1

-- Radiological Protection Institute of Ireland (RPII), in respect of matters relating to the carriage by road of radioactive materials of the ADR Class 7
+- Environmental Protection Agency (EPA) for all matters relating to the carriage by road of radioactive materials of the ADR Class 7

-- National Roads Authority (NRA), in respect of matters relating to the carriage by road of dangerous goods of the ADR through the tunnels
+- National Roads Authority (NRA) for matters relating to the classification of tunnels as required

-- Health and Safety Authority (HSA), in respect of all other functions required to be performed by a competent authority pursuant to the Principal Regulations – including all ADR Training requirements and all matters relating to Classes 2,3,4,5,6,8 & 9.
+- Health and Safety Authority (HSA) for all other functions required to be performed by a competent authority under the Regulations

 How much waste electrical goods are allowed for carriage by road without ADR applying?